karma-runner/karma-runner.github.com/src/content/0.6.0/config/05-coverage.md

-Testacular can generate code coverage using awesome [Istanbul](https://github.com/yahoo/istanbul).
+Testacular can generate code coverage using awesome [Istanbul].
-If you want to generate the coverage, you need to configure three parts:
+If you want to generate the coverage, you need to configure up to three parts:

 * preprocessor `coverage` (required)
 * reporter `coverage` (required)